Live from the Southern Command in sunny South Florida.

 But during the holidays, the crossing bustles with Central American immigrants from various U.S. communities who trek across with secondhand cars and other goods they plan to sell once they get back to their homeland.

-This bridge has been the only one to accept these transmigrants, so named for the visa given them by Mexican officials for a beeline, some 1,500 miles through Mexico.
+For four years, this bridge has been the only one to accept these trans migrants, so named for the visa given them by Mexican officials for a beeline some 1,500 miles through Mexico.

-So transmigrants is another name you're going to have to add to your lexicon out there when dealing with the whole subject of uh illegal immigration.
+So trans migrants is another name you're going to have to add to your lexicon out there when dealing with the whole subject of illegal immigration.

-From Chicago with Christmas fast approaching, Elvira Ariano dispatched her eight-year-old son to Washington to plead her case and that of other immigrant families who fear being torn apart by deportation.
+From Chicago, with Christmas fast approaching, Elvira Arellano dispatched her eight-year-old son to Washington to plead her case and that of other immigrant families who fear being torn apart by deportation.

-The Mexican-born Ariano 31 cannot go herself because she'd been fighting a deportation order since August from inside a Chicago church, where she has imprisoned herself, invoking the ancient medieval protection of sanctuary.
+The Mexican-born Arellano 31 cannot go herself because she'd been fighting a deportation order since August from inside a Chicago church where she has imprisoned herself, invoking the ancient medieval protection of sanctuary.

-According to the Pew Hispanic Center, there are two million families in the U.S. with mixed status.
+According to the Pew Hispanic Center, there are 2 million families in the U.S. with mixed status.

-Anyway, it it it's it's one sob story after another today at Christmas time on the plight of the uh poor illegal immigrants and just how difficult it is, and it's made all the much harder because cold-hearted and cruel Americans get really cold hearted and steel-hearted and cold at Christmas time.
+Anyway, it's one sob story after another today at Christmastime on the plight of the poor illegal immigrants and just how difficult it is.

 This is taking Prop 187 and throwing it right back down the throats of the people that voted for it.

-It said, We're we're not gonna pay health care and benefits and education for the children of illegals.
+It said, we're not going to pay health care and benefits and education for the children of illegals.

-And it passed overwhelmingly, and a federal judge said, You can't do that's unconstitutional.
+And it passed overwhelmingly, and a federal judge said, you can't do that.

 I have more power than you do.